lautiamkok/Frontend-Dev-Setup-webpack-/README.md

 For more on Vue.js, check out https://vuejs.org/v2/guide/ to get started.

-For more on Webpack, check out https://webpack.js.org/guides/getting-started/ to get started.
+For more on webpack, check out https://webpack.js.org/guides/getting-started/ to get started.

 # Installing Dependencies